swiftlang/swift-evolution/proposals/NNNN-async-stream-continuation-hashable-conformance.md

 ### Backdeployment

-It is possible to use `@backDeployed` on functions implementing protocol requirements, but it is not possible to back-deploy conformance record.
+It is possible to use `@backDeployed` on functions implementing protocol requirements, but it is not possible to back-deploy the conformance record itself.
 Different availability of the functions and conformance would be confusing.